Maxeon Solar Technologies Faces Ongoing Detention of Solar Panels in US Under Uyghur Forced Labor Prevention Act

 Credit: Maxeon

-Technologies, a -based maker of cells and panels, is still facing difficulties importing its products from into the United States due to ongoing scrutiny under the Uyghur Forced Labor Prevention Act (UFLPA).
+Technologies, a -based maker of solar cells and panels, is still facing difficulties importing its products from Mexico into the United States due to ongoing scrutiny under the Uyghur Forced Labor Prevention Act (UFLPA).
 Despite providing US Customs and Border Protection (CBP) with extensive documentation to demonstrate its compliance, the company's residential and commercial solar panels have been detained since July, causing significant financial and reputational harm, according to the company.

-Maxeon has emphasized that its supply chains are fully outside of China's region and are not linked to any entities listed under the UFLPA.
+Maxeon has emphasized that its supply chains are fully outside of 's region and are not linked to any entities listed under the UFLPA.
 However, the delays in shipments have led the company to retract its full-year revenue and adjusted EBITDA guidance.

 Maxeon CEO Bill Mulligan, who is set to retire in January 2025, expressed frustration, asserting that the company has made substantial efforts to ensure a transparent and ethical supply chain.
 Despite submitting tens of thousands of pages of documentation and explanations, the company's shipments remain detained.